aris-infosec/ssd-recovery-resistance/README.md

 * free-space fill behavior
 * thermal handling

-For example, a cooler SSD with many CPU threads may allow more JPG workers, while a hot SSD may automatically reduce parallelism.
+A cooler SSD with more available CPU resources may use more JPG workers.

-This reduces unnecessary thermal stress and helps avoid making the system slower through excessive parallelism.
+A warmer SSD may automatically reduce parallelism and increase cooldown time.

 ---